College Factual by our College Data Analytics Team

 Lewiston, Maine

 Bates College came in at #8 in this year’s edition of the Schools Highly Focused on Conservation Major in the New England Region ranking.
-Bates College is a small private not-for-profit school situated in Lewiston, Maine.
-It awarded 26 ’s conservation degrees in 2020-2021.
+Bates College is located in Lewiston, Maine and, has a small student population.
+In 2021-2022, this school awarded 40 ’s conservation degrees to qualified students.

 Read full report on Natural Resources Conservation at Bates